Visual problems

 Corneal infections can temporarily reduce visual clarity.
 In some cases they can thin the cornea or lead to corneal scarring.
 Generally speaking, the deeper the corneal infection, the more severe the symptoms and complications.

-Corneal infection is caused by the cold sore (herpes simplex) virus and this can cause an ulcer on the surface of your eye.
+Corneal infection is caused by the cold sore (herpes simplex) virus and this can cause an ulcer on the surface of the eye.
 This causes redness, soreness and blurred vision.
-The pain can be very intense but the diagnosis can only be made by a doctor or nurse who stains your eye in order to see the ulcer.
+The pain can be very intense but the diagnosis can only be made by a clinician putting a stain in the eye in order to see the ulcer.
 The treatment of this type of ulcer is with antiviral eye drops; vision is not usually permanently affected.

 Arc eye, snow blindness and photokeratitis